spizeck/Sea-Saba-Knowledge-Base/docs/RetailOperations/DivingFlowchart.md

     class AfternoonFirst,Refresher,MorningDives green;

 ```
----
-**These are guidelines.
-For further clarification, please contact the the Harbor Office.**
+> These are guidelines.
+For further clarification, please contact the Harbor Office.